 Sanders Vetoes San Diego City Hall Project

-SAN DIEGO Mayor Jerry Sanders today vetoed the City Council's vote to place a measure on the November ballot asking San Diego voters to approve a new City Hall.
+Mayor Jerry Sanders today vetoed the City Council's vote to place a measure on the November ballot asking San Diego voters to approve a new City Hall.

 Sanders made the announcement in a memo to City Clerk Liz Maland.